duc996/cem_tools/README.md

 # cem_logger
 BLE data logger
-This command line tool connects to the CEM bluetooth module (if I remeber correctly it's some TI CC25xx module) and can log received data to a file.
+This command line tool connects to the CEM bluetooth module (if I remeber correctly it's some TI CC25xx module), parses it and can log received data to a file.

 ## usage